uw-dims/dims-tp/docs/source/appendices.rst

 ..

 Scrolling down, you describe the Environment and provide a Description of the test.
-The environment entry should be short - we should probably come up with some standard choices for this.
-If the test needs a local Vagrant VM to run, then the Test should reference how that is created in the Prerequisites.
+The environment entry should be short.
+If the test needs a local Vagrant VM to run, then the Test should reference how that is created in the prerequisites.

-Prerequisites can be added in the Description field.
-We could also put them as a separate test step - whichever works best.
-There isn't a dedicated field available for them.
+We enter prerequisites in the first test step.
 When you initially create the test, you can just add a short description and add prerequisites by editing the test.

 .. figure:: images/jira/create_issue3.png